artv15/FunnyGuns-Qurre-Edition/README.md

 # Installation
 To install FunnyGuns, you need to download the binary first!
 It's located in the releases.
 After downloading binary, drop it in %appdata%/Qurre/Plugins (or ~/.config/Qurre/Plugins) folder.
-From now on, you can download version 0.7.1.4, it will auto-update to the latest one.
+From now on, you can download version 0.7.1.4 (or higher), it will auto-update to the latest one.

 # How to start the event? / Commands
 <ul>